 Health Screening Questions.
-We know they are a little invasive.
-We’ve all suffered them.
 Know that we aren’t going to deny your pet service, regardless of your answers.
 We will just take extra precautions so that we don’t get sick, so we can continue to be here for you!
 If you have been sick within the last 2 weeks, please let us know.
 And, if so, please consider postponing and Wellness services for your pet for a couple weeks.
 Of course, if your pet is sick or in pain, PLEASE bring him, regardless.
 Just let us know your status as well!
 (Plus, we just Care- about People, too!)

 Telemedicine Appointments.
 Stay at home and still get your pet’s care.
 We can schedule phone, video or text chats for appointments that don’t require the Doctor to actually touch your pet!
 This is especially useful for recheck appointments and behavior appointments.
 If you think this might be an option in your pet’s case, ask your Client Service Representative! * These “Televet Consults” do have a fee, but are less expensive than in clinic visits.

 Face Mask Policy- as per Tucson City Mandate, everyone in a public building must wear a face mask at all times.